Blazemeter/taurus/site/dat/docs/ResultsLoader.md

 - TSV files (Apache Benchmark)
 - `pbench-kpis.txt` (PBench)

 You can put `data-file`, and `errors-file` under scenario definition also, and point execution item onto corresponding scenario.
-If file is defined in both scenario and execution, execution will a have higher priority.
+If file is defined in both scenario and execution blocks, execution will have a higher priority.

 ## Dynamic File Detection